"Help Me Help the AI": Understanding How Explainability Can Support Human-AI Interaction: Results

 Lastly, participants wanted the AI to give more \textit{detailed outputs} \interview{2,10,11,12}.
-They demanded information that would help them verify the AI's identification output.
-For instance, P10 wanted the AI to \shortquote{highlight the time period of the [sound] clip that it calls a certain species} because it's hard to know which sound corresponds to which bird when multiple birds are singing at once.
+They demanded information that would help them verify the AI's output.
+For instance, P10 wanted the AI to \shortquote{highlight the time period of the [sound] clip that it calls a certain species} because it is hard to know which sound corresponds to which bird when multiple birds are singing at once.
 Going a step further, P2, P11, and P12 wanted the AI to specify the type of bird sound it heard.
 Currently, the verification process is arduous because each bird species has a number of songs and calls, as well more specific sounds such as juvenile calls, flock calls, and alarm calls.
-They said the suggested features will make the verification process easier and provide more information about how the AI has made its identification, with which they can readily check the AI's output and determine whether to trust it.
+They said the suggested features will make the verification process easier and provide more information about how the AI has made its identification, with which they can more readily check the AI's output and determine whether to trust it.

-In sum, when we queried participants about their actual, real-world use of the app, they expressed a desire for information which could improve their use of the app, and help them make decisions about whether or not to trust the AI's outputs.
-Intriguingly, they expressed these desires before we showed them our mock-ups of what XAI for Merlin might look like, suggesting that these desires were not prompted by seeing XAI explanations.
+In sum, when we queried participants about their actual, real-world use of the app, they expressed a desire for information which could improve their use of the app, particularly in deciding whether or not to trust the AI's outputs.
+Intriguingly, they expressed these desires before we showed them our mock-ups of what XAI explanations for the app might look like.
+This suggests that these XAI needs were not prompted solely by seeing XAI explanations.

-\subsection{XAI uses: People intend to use explanations for calibrating trust, improving their task skills, collaborating more effectively with AI, and giving constructive feedback to developers}
+\subsection{XAI uses: Participants intended to use explanations for calibrating trust, improving their own task skills, collaborating more effectively with AI, and giving constructive feedback to developers}

-Next, when we showed XAI explanations to participants, they were excited to use them for various purposes: for determining when to trust the AI, which is a well-known use and commonly-stated motivation for XAI, but also for learning to perform the task better on their own, changing their behavior to supply better inputs to the AI, and giving feedback to the developers to improve the AI, which are surprising uses seldom discussed in existing literature.
+Next, when we showed XAI explanations to participants, they were excited to use them for various purposes beyond understanding the AI’s outputs: for determining when to trust the AI (Sec. \ref{sec:use_trust}), which is a well-known use and commonly-stated motivation for XAI \cite{Zhang2020FAccT,Yin2019trust,Scharowski2022TRAIT,Miller2022TRAIT,Ferrario2022FAccT}, but also for learning to perform the task better on their own (Sec. \ref{sec:use_learn}), changing their behavior to supply better inputs to the AI (Sec. \ref{sec:use_action}), and giving feedback to the developers to improve the AI (Sec. \ref{sec:use_feedback}), which are less discussed uses in existing literature.